SFTtech/openage/doc/contributing.md

 - You should [rebase](#rebasing) your work to avoid "clutter" in your commits and use the latest upstream code.

 We have a buildbot (currently [`kevin-ci`](https://github.com/SFTtech/kevin)) that runs all sorts of checks.
-It can be a bit fascist at times, so don't be shocked if it rejects your code, and go fix it instead.
+It can be very strict at times, so don't be shocked if it rejects your code, and go fix it instead.

 The pull request will present your code to the community, which may point out